AutoResearch/ASDMB-Workshop/CONTRIBUTOR.md

 ## Contributing

-### Schedule

-If you want to change the content of the schedule, please update `ASDMB_book/content/schedule.yampl`.
-The ids have to match the corresponding folders in `ASDMB_book/content/presentations`.
-In the folders, you can add slides (pdf or pptx).

 To contribute to the book, most of the time you will only need to edit files in the `ASDMB_book/content` directory.
 You can add new chapters and sections, or modify existing ones.
 The book is written in Markdown and Jupyter Notebooks for the tutorials.

 You might also have to modify the `ASDMB_book/_toc.yml` file to update the table of contents.

+### Schedule

+If you want to change the content of the schedule, please update `ASDMB_book/content/data/schedule.yampl`.
+The ids have to match the corresponding folders in `ASDMB_book/content/presentations`.
+In the folders, you can add slides (pdf or pptx).

+### Speakers

+If you want to change the content of the speakers page, please update `ASDMB_book/content/data/speakers.yaml`.
+If you match names with the names provided in schedule.yaml, the links to the talks will be generated automatically.

 ## Please follow these guidelines when contributing: